columbia/dvh-asplos-ae/README.md

 ```

 ### Kernel install
 Copy new kernel files to a running physical/virtual machine.
+Note that the machine you ran `build-n-install.sh` on already has kernel files in place.
 ```
 # copy-kernel.sh
 Target machine IP?